Douay Gold Project

 Overview & Highlights

-- Several large operating mines within 150km
+- Excellent infrastructure with large operating mines within 150km

 Location & Infrastructure

 The Douay Gold Project is located in Quebec, Canada.
 The Project is approximately 2 hours north of Val-d’Or via Highway 109 with the exploration camp accessible via gravel road less than 10 minutes from the main highway.

 The project benefits from existing infrastructure, which includes:

 - HWY 109 leads to and cuts across the Project

 - Hydro-Powerline (Powerline 6) currently runs right through the Project

 - Full-service 20 person camp with plans for 75-man camp by late December

 Project Geology: The Douay Gold Project covers an area of more than 370 km² along the Casa Berardi Deformation Zone (“CBDZ”) within the prolific Abitibi Greenstone Belt (“AGB”).
 Douay belongs to the syenite-associated gold class of mineral deposits, which includes Beatty (>5.6Moz Au), Holt-McDermott (>1.3Moz Au), and Canadian Malartic (>17Moz Au) in the AGB.
 The area is also prospective for the more typical AGB orogenic style (structurally controlled gold-quartz veins and veinlets) of gold deposit as well as for volcanogenic massive sulphide (“VMS”) deposits.